jlesner/jlesner.github.io/__inputs/projects/proj_sum_gem3_0010.md

 The project reduced the percentage of "unsupported" query pairs from 100% to 1% in the tested subset and successfully refuted 47% of them.
 Artifacts include a paper currently in progress for the International Conference on Computer Aided Verification (CAV 2026\) and the DBDoctor system itself.

-What was the hardest part, and how did you handle it?

-Information not available in the provided text.
-(The text contains a placeholder "%% TODO finish" for this section).

 What did you learn (technically and about yourself as a researcher)?

 Information not available in the provided text.
 (The text does not contain a specific section detailing personal or technical learnings for this specific project).